 Scope note:

-This class comprises activities of argumenting and concluding about the likely provenance of instances of E70 Thing existing at the time of this assessment.
+This class comprises activities of making arguments and concluding about the likely provenance of instances of E70 Thing existing at the time of this assessment.
 These activities may further be about the provenance of things referred to or represented by existing information objects, and subsequent references.

 Examples: